keboola/python-component/README.md

 The below example loads initializes the common interface class and automatically loading config.json from the [data folder](https://developers.keboola.com/extend/common-interface/folders/) which is defined by an environment variable `KBC_DATADIR`, if the variable is not present, and error is raised.
 To override the data folder location provide the `data_folder_path` parameter into constructor.

+ **NOTE:** The `configuration` object is initialized upon access and a ValueError is thrown if the `config.json` does not exist in the data folder. e.g. `cfg = ci.configuration` may throw a ValueError even though the data folder exists and ci (CommonInterface) is properly initialized.

 ```python
 from keboola.component import CommonInterface